Chandler man aims to floor residents with his business

 People were spending a lot of time at home.
 Interest rates were at historic lows.
 Many folks were refinancing their homes to take advantage of that, and taking some of the capital out of their homes.

-“[They were] putting it all back into their homes and realized, ‘you know, actually I like this home, I don’t really want to I don’t want to move, but I have, you know, $200,000 in equity, let’s remodel the whole thing,’” he said.
+“[They were] putting it all back into their homes and realized, ‘You know, actually I like this home, I don’t really want to move, but I have $200,000 in equity, let’s remodel the whole thing,’’” he said.

 Footprints Floors is a national chain with 155 franchises across the U.S. Gilstrap has been operating the Chandler-Gilbert area since 2021.